trambakbanerjee/crejm-code/README.md

 # Reproducibility workflow
 All figures and tables in the paper are reproducible except for figures 1 and 3, and table 3.
 These two figures are developed in Power Point and do not require any numerical inputs.
 Table 3 is the data dictionary.
+Below, we provide the steps that must be followed to reproduce the different tables and figures in the paper.

-## Workflow details
+### Workflow details

 ## Expected run-time